Radiative lifetime of the A 2{\Pi}1/2 state in RaF with relevance to laser cooling: Abstract

 \section{Abstract}

 The radiative lifetime of the $A$~$^2 \Pi_{1/2}$ ($v=0$) state in radium monofluoride (RaF) is measured to be {35(1)~ns}.
-The lifetime of this state is of relevance to the laser cooling of RaF via the optically closed $A$~$^2\Pi_{1/2} \leftarrow X$~$^2 \Sigma_{1/2}$ transition, which is an advantageous aspect of the molecule for its promise as a probe for new physics.
-The radiative decay rate $\Gamma = 2.9(2)\times10^{7}$ s$^{-1}$ is extracted using the lifetime, which determines the natural linewidth of 4.6(3)~MHz and the maximum photon scattering rate of 4.1(3)$\times$10$^6$~s$^{-1}$ of the laser-cooling transition.
-RaF is thus found to have a comparable photon-scattering rate with other laser-cooled molecules, while thanks to its highly diagonal Franck-Condon matrix it is expected to scatter an order of magnitude more photons when using 3 cooling lasers before it decays to a dark state.
+The lifetime of this state {and the related decay rate $\Gamma = 2.86(8)\times10^{7}$ s$^{-1}$ are of relevance to the laser cooling of RaF via the optically closed $A$~$^2\Pi_{1/2} \leftarrow X$~$^2 \Sigma_{1/2}$ transition, which makes the molecule a promising probe to search for new physics.} RaF is found to have a comparable photon-scattering rate to {homoelectronic} laser-coolable molecules.
+Thanks to its highly diagonal Franck-Condon matrix, it is expected to scatter an order of magnitude more photons {than other molecules} when using just 3 cooling lasers, before it decays to a dark state.
 The lifetime measurement in RaF is benchmarked by measuring the lifetime of the $8P_{3/2}$ state in Fr to be 83(3)~ns, in agreement with literature.